fogcloud/fogcloud-website/source/docs/tech/fognet.md

 even relay data.

 Each person who uses FogNet has a cryptographic key pair to identify themselves.
+The SHA256 hash of the public key is called the Person ID.

 Each host on FogNet has a crytographic key pair, and the hash of the public key is used as a network identifier.
+The SHA256 hash of the public key is called the Host ID.

-Each host that is currently actively connected to the network also has a temporary Node ID that determines its routing position in the network.
-This Node ID is generated using a moderately expensive proof of work function and must be regenerated periodically - this is to make Sybil attacks on the network harder.
+Each host that is currently actively connected to the network also has a temporary Mesh ID that determines its routing position in the network.
+This Mesh ID is generated using a moderately expensive proof of work function and must be regenerated periodically - this is to make Sybil attacks on the network harder.

-The mappings between Person to Hosts and Host to Node ID are stored in a DHT.
+The mappings between Person to Hosts and Host to Mesh ID are stored in a DHT.

 FogNet does a couple of basic things:

  - Maintains the mesh and DHT.
  - Provides high level communication functionality between hosts on the network.

+## Mesh Routing

+High level routing in FogNet takes place between Host IDs.

+Each host maintains a table of other active hosts on the network, such that

+ - There's a good distribution across the NodeID space.
+ - The standard DHT bucket distribution is covered.